 In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2016-09, "Compensation-Stock Compensation: Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09").
 This amendment addresses several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
 ASU 2016-09 is effective for our fiscal year beginning April 30, 2017.
 Early adoption is permitted.
-We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements.
+We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements, however adoption is not expected to have a material impact on our financial position, results of operations or cash flows.